Pages

 -

-For e Ricketts
+For th e Ricketts

-Take a handfull of Rosemary, a handfull of bay leaves; and handfull of Camomile an hand full of sowed Hysope, as much of sowed time: all these must bee sliced and altogether beaten in a Morter, boyle them altogether in a pound of sweet May butter one houre: then straine them out: with this annoynt the Child his sides, and knees downe to e foot every morning & evening about e space of a quarter of an hour; This Oyntment is to be made in May. -- You must use take a root called for ferne, it hath a clove like a Garlick you must first take five cloves of them; bruise them
+Take a handfull of Rosemary, a handfull of bay leaves; and handfull of Camomile an hand full of sowed Hysope, as much of sowed time: all these must bee sliced and altogether beaten in a Morter, boyle them altogether in a pound of sweet May butter one houre: then straine them out: with this annoynt the Child his sides, and knees downe to the foot every morning & evening about the space of a quarter of an hour; This Oyntment is to be made in May. -- You must use take a root called for ferne, it hath a clove like a Garlick you must first take five cloves of them; bruise them

 -